GovCompass

 Introduction: fundamental rights at the center of AI governance

 The requirement reflects a core principleprincipleOne of the seven responsible-AI values a governed system should live up to (fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, human oversight).
 A principle is abstract: it states an outcome, not a lever you can pull.
 It becomes governable by naming the harm that would breach it, assessing the risk that harm carries, and placing controls against that risk.
-When GovCompass holds a principle this way it calls it a pillar.
+Held this way, a principle becomes a pillar.
 See pillar, harm, risk.Open full entry → of the EU AI Act: AI governance is not purely a technical compliance exercise.
 The highest-stakes AI decisions, those made by public authorities that affect people's access to services, benefits, and justice, demand a structured fundamental rights analysis before deployment.

 Who must conduct a FRIA?